 Drawn initially to wheel-thrown, functional ware, Ross created a small production line of high-fired porcelain and stoneware, as well as one-of-a-kind pieces.
-Ross’ growing interest in shino, a Japanese glaze first used in the Momoyama period (late 16th century), uncovered a new path.
-Shino-ware has endless possibilities.
-The finish of each piece is rarely replicable.
-Although intended to emulate the fine white glazes of China, depending on application, thickness, humidity and firing process, shino glaze can range from white to orange to brown or black, matte or shiny, rough or smooth.
-This contingency led to a natural collaboration between the artist and material through experimentation.
+Ross’ growing interest in shino, a Japanese glaze first used in the Momoyama period (late 16th Century) revealed a new path.
+Although intended to emulate the fine white glazes of China, depending on application, thickness, humidity, and firing process, shino glaze can range from white to orange to brown or black, matte or shiny, rough or smooth.
+The endless possibilities of the material led to an experimental artistic process yielding surprising results.

-Ross’ work is influenced by the light and ocean landscape surrounding the eastern end of Long Island, where she moved in 1988.
-Her recent work is predominantly coil and slab formed, high-fire stoneware.
+Ross’s work is influenced by the light and ocean landscape surrounding the eastern end of Long Island, where she moved in 1988.
+Her recent output is predominantly coil and slab formed, high-fire stoneware.
 Finding power in forms both large and small, each piece is the size it “needs to be.”
 Often infused with vessel vernacular, Ross thinks of each work as a container; a container of time, emotions and experience.
 Additionally, the architectural and cubic aspects of vessels, containers, and totems have provided Ross with an evolving lexicon of visual relationships that address shape and surface, balance and instability, and elements of expressionism and transience.
 In newer sculptures, Ross explores tablets, stele, and pyramidal formations.
 Often hand-inscribed with aspects of cuneiform and the written word, each sculptural face hints at an elusive, undiscovered language.
 Thread binding, layering, and coupling of elements extend the narrative further, as planes of distressed stoneware coax their component parts to stand, tilt or recline.